Hastings – St Mary Magdalene, St Margaret’s Road

 The dedication recalls one of the vanished mediaeval parish churches of Hastings (VCH 9 p27), though that stood on a different site.
 The new church was consecrated in 1852, designed by F Marrable (B 10 p622) at a cost of £12,000 (PP 125), a sizeable sum for such a church.
 Marrable may have owed the commission to the presence of his father, a distinguished public servant, on the building committee (1).
 Stone-faced, both inside and out, it has Decorated tracery and arcades.
 A substantial south west tower was part of the original design but not added until 1872.
 This lacks the intended spire, but the church makes a handsome composition on its sloping site.

-The style accorded with the preferences of the more advanced thinking of the day, but other features would have had less appeal in such circles, among them the gallery in the tower, opening into the south aisle and nave, and the hammerbeam roof of the chancel in what was widely regarded as the debased Perp style.
+The style accorded with the preferences of the more advanced thinking of the day, but other features would have appealed less to such circles, among them the gallery in the tower, opening into the south aisle and nave, and the hammerbeam roof of the chancel in what was widely regarded as the debased Perp style.
 The boarded nave roof rests on shafts between the clerestory openings with ribs and bosses and contrasts with the hammerbeam roof of the chancel.

 (NB.
 Before 1981)

 Font: 1852, presented by the architect (B 10 ibid).